 Forums

 The FoundationDB Forums are the home for most of the discussion and communication about the FoundationDB project.
 We welcome your participation!
-We want FoundationDB to be a great project to be a part of and, as part of that, have established a Code of Conduct to establish what constitutes permissible modes of interaction.
+We want FoundationDB to be a great project to be a part of, and as part of that, we have established a Code of Conduct to define what constitutes permissible modes of interaction.

 Contributing

-Contributing to FoundationDB can be in contributions to the code base, sharing your experience and insights in the community on the Forums, or contributing to projects that make use of FoundationDB.
+Contributing to FoundationDB can be in contributions to the codebase, sharing your experience and insights in the community on the Forums, or contributing to projects that make use of FoundationDB.
 Please see the contributing guide for more specifics.

 Getting Started